-The second is where there are exceptional circumstances and it is not appropriate to implement other strategies and where it could be appropriate to permanently exclude a child for a first or 'one off' offence.
+The second is where there are exceptional circumstances, and it is not appropriate to implement other strategies and where it could be appropriate to permanently exclude a child for a first or 'one off' offence.
 These might include:

-- 1. Serious actual or threatened violence against another student or a member of staff

-- 2. Sexual abuse or assault

-- 3. Supplying an illegal drug

-- 4. Carrying an offensive weapon
+- 1. Serious actual or threatened violence against another student or a member of staff - 2.
+Sexual violence, abuse, assault and harassment - 3.
+Supplying an illegal drug - 4.
+Carrying an offensive weapon

-- 5. Arson